 The big question.
 How much of that time and money that you put into recruiting is just to replace the people who leave the company?
 A great variation on this view is to limit it to women or underrepresented groups.
 Are you working hard to attract these demographics, only to have them leave because they don’t find the organization to be a fit for them?
 We’ll get to more workforce representation views below.

 Next to the Net Hire Trend, you can mix in a growth metric and a helpful breakout by “business unit, so you can keep an eye on what segments of the organization are growing/shrinking.
 Are they the ones you expect?
 Later when you bring in data from other systems like learning, this view can be a place to collaborate with the learning team to answer questions like: Are you adding more employees, when you could be upskilling?

 Finally, get a solid crosstab view of promotions or movements.
 This will help you optimize talent development and answer questions like: Do people move from function to function?
 If so, what are the common paths?
 What paths don’t exist?
 Should they?

 5: Career Growth / Promotions Dashboard

 After you get the big picture on movements, dig into promotions.
-In my mind the movement and span of control views are about what the organization is experiencing.
+In my mind, the movement and span of control views are about what the organization is experiencing.
 Promotions put you more in the mind of your employees and what career opportunities look like in your organization.

 I’ve added two of our key metrics to the top of this one.
-What’s the rate at which people get promoted and how long is the typical wait to promotion?
+What’s the rate at which people get promoted and how long is the typical wait for promotion?
 Once you know the typical (average or median is fine) wait time, keep your ears out for high potential / high performers who have run past that mark.
 They’re probably keeping a rough estimate of that metric in their minds as well.